ACN Stock Analysis — Accenture

 AI Verdict

-Accenture trades at 12.8x next year's earnings with 13.7% EPS growth expected—cheap for the growth on offer if its embedded client relationships continue to drive recurring business.
+Accenture trades at 8.8x next year's earnings while analysts expect +29.5% EPS growth — that's cheap for the growth on offer if its sticky client relationships and global scale hold up.

 Competitive Moat